jordandobson/zepto/README.markdown

 This is a fork of [Thomas Fuchs](http://mir.aculo.us/) minimalistic JavaScript framework [zepto.js](http://github.com/madrobby/zepto).

-It was based on a *early stage* of the framework but **branched into a completely different direction**, the core structure was totally refactored. **It may have extra/missing features** and/or **different API** than the original.

-**The code structure/implementations are diverging from the original at each day.**
+It was based on a *early stage* of the framework but **branched into a completely different direction**, the core structure was totally refactored. **It may have extra/missing features** and/or **different API** than the original. **The code structure/implementations are diverging from the original at each day.**

 To know more about why this branch was created and what should come next see this [pull request](http://github.com/madrobby/zepto/pull/5).

 The main idea is to keep the API as close as possible to jQuery without bloating the code size but focusing on the most important/used methods, features will be added as needed and will try to unit test 100% of the API.

 **Some changes implemented on this branch may be added to the main one but probably most of them won't**.

+## Important ##

+**This branch favors good practices and readability over file-size**, specially since modern compressors/minifiers does a good job at reducing code size, for more details read: [The Performance Dogma](http://blog.millermedeiros.com/2010/10/the-performance-dogma/).

 ## Targets ##